jlinoff/grok/README.md

 # grok
 Go program that searches directory trees for files that match regular expressions.
+It uses parallelism via goroutines to improve performance.

 ## Installation
 Here is how you install it.
 You must `go` in your path.